 Traditional Records processed through a processing center

-Dairy One is the only DHIA in the United States to offer all processing center options.
+Dairy One is the only DHI in the United States to offer all processing center options.
 Choices are typically geographically influenced however every producer has the option to select the processing center that best meets the need of their individual farms.

-The DRSS use their version of Dairy Comp 305 (FTECH) at the dairy, and collects all on-farm data, including calvings, breedings, pregnancy checks, dry offs, and milk weights at one or more milkings.
-The DRSS leave reports and work lists at the farm on test day.
+DHI technicians use their version of DairyComp (FTECH) at the dairy, and collect all on-farm data, including calvings, breedings, pregnancy checks, dry offs, and milk weights at one or more milkings.
+They also leave reports and work lists at the farm on test day.
 Milk weights are factored to represent 24 hours.
 If component samples are taken, the laboratory sends the results in a separate report to the dairy after the samples are processed.